efredericks/gvsu-cis373/assets/labs/lab1.md

 I don't have your kits exactly - so it may make sense to check your bootloaders are up to date and that CircuitPython is installed.

-This is from the [Adafruit guide](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit?view=all#):

-> To check whether you need to update the bootloader, double-click the reset button, and look in the ...BOOT drive for INFO_UF2.TXT.
-Inside that file, check the version number.
-It should be 0.6.1 or newer.

-{: .warning }
-Note: I did this on my device and it temporarily shows the bootloader files.
-It **should** not delete things that you may already have on there, if you've already done it.
-That being said, it doesn't hurt to backup your code files if you're concerned.

 When you plug in your device, you should see a `CIRCUITPY` folder popup.
 If you do not, then we need to install Circuit Python.
+What I have found is that running Circuit Python 7.3.3 seems to be the path of least resistance (the latest stable version is 8 - and for that we have to update the bootloader - which is a pain on our devices).

+My recommendation, if you see `CIRCUITPY` don't worry about this section for now.
+If you don't, drag and drop this `uf2` file onto the `CPLAYBTBOOT` directory (double-click the `reset` button to access the drive): [https://adafruit-circuit-python.s3.amazonaws.com/bin/circuitplayground_bluefruit/en_US/adafruit-circuitpython-circuitplayground_bluefruit-en_US-7.3.3.uf2](https://adafruit-circuit-python.s3.amazonaws.com/bin/circuitplayground_bluefruit/en_US/adafruit-circuitpython-circuitplayground_bluefruit-en_US-7.3.3.uf2)

 {: .important }
 > **FOLLOW THIS GUIDE TO SETUP CIRCUIT PYTHON**: